bryancharleslong/guessing-game/README.md

 ## Guess the random number

 ### How to play
--Guess a random number between 1 and 10
+- Guess a random number between 1 and 10
--Type 0 for a hint
+- Type 0 for a hint
--Type -1 to exit
+- Type -1 to exit
--Stretch task: Give the user 3 tries
+- Stretch task: Give the user 3 tries